lsst-sqre/sqr-055/README.rst

 SQR-055
 =======

-We plan to use COmanage as the identity management platform for the Rubin Science Platform.
-This document describes how to configure COmanage for that purpose and proposes a design for the necessary integration services.
+Describes how to configure COmanage as the identity management platform for the Rubin Science Platform and proposes a design for the necessary integration services.

 **Links:**